Reading and Phonics

 The enjoyment of reading is at the heart of St Paul's.
 Children are encouraged to read daily and experience a range of texts.
 Children follow the Oxford Reading Tree scheme which supports systematic progression in the context of engaging literature.
 Alongside this, children take a home reader book home to enrich their reading repertoire.
 In addition to this, every child visits the school library weekly to select a book of their own choice.

 Phonics and spelling is taught throughout English lessons and the wider curriculum, including daily dedicated phonics sessions in Early Years and Key Stage 1.
 We use a range of schemes with teachers selecting the most effective strategies from a variety of published schemes available.

 Speaking and Listening

 Our writing plans are sometimes linked to the topics for the half term.
 This ensures that extended, purposeful writing opportunities are planned across the curriculum which will engage and encourage the children with their writing.
-Through these well-structured units of work the children are also directly taught grammar and punctuation.
+Through these well-structured units of work the children are also directly taught spelling, grammar and punctuation.
 Each unit lasts between 1 and 3 weeks.
 Towards the end of the unit, the children use the skills they have been taught and apply these to their writing in extended writing sessions.